 Alternatively, if you’d like to make your pancakes more savory, olive oil or peanut oil can give your pancakes a richer but equally delicious taste.

-Its light flavor means it won’t affect the taste or texture of your cookies, so you can bake at ease and make your cookies as crisp and crunchy or soft and chewy as you like.
+Canola oil is the best oil substitute for cookies since it has the most neutral flavor compared to other oils.
+Its light flavor means it won’t affect the taste or texture of your cookies, so you can bake with ease and make your cookies as crisp and crunchy or soft and chewy as you like.

 Sunflower oil is also a good substitute for its neutral flavor.
 Coconut oil is perfect if you’d prefer to give your cookies a hint of coconut as an additional treat.

-Substitute for Vegetable Oil in Cupcakes
+Substitute for vegetable oil in cupcakes

 The mild tastes of both canola oil and sunflower oil make them good substitutes for baking cupcakes.

 For more tropical-flavored cupcakes, coconut oil is the superior substitute.
 Not only does it add a subtle surprise in flavor, but it has the additional perk of being dairy-free.